mschubert/clustermq/README.md

 High performance computing / LSF jobs
 =====================================

+Perform function calls in LSF jobs.
+The module will start `n_jobs` LSF jobs (workers) with the memory requirements specified, and then send `<i>` function calls to those workers.

+This is done entirely on the network and without temporary files (unless `log_worker=TRUE`), so there is no strain on the file system apart from starting up R once per LSF job.

+The module also performs load-balancing, i.e. workers that get their jobs done faster will also receive more function calls to work on.
+This is especially useful if not all calls return after the same time, or one worker has a high load.
+For long running jobs use `n_jobs=<i>`.

-This script uses the [rzmq package](https://github.com/armstrtw/rzmq) to run function calls as LSF jobs.
-This is using the same library ([ZeroMQ](http://zeromq.org/)) that is also used for workers in IPython.
+It is based upon the [rzmq package](https://github.com/armstrtw/rzmq) and the [ZeroMQ library](http://zeromq.org/) that is also used for workers in IPython.

 The function supplied **must be self-sufficient**, i.e. load libraries and scripts.

 ### `Q()`

-Creates a new registry with that vectorises a function call and returns results if `get=T` (default).

 ```r
 hpc = import('hpc')